 The law also in various ways restricts the in-store and online sale of alternative nicotine products and electronic nicotine delivery systems to minors.
 Under federal law, it is illegal to sell any tobacco product, including e-cigarettes, to anyone under the age of 21.
-Under the state law, conviction for selling or giving anyone under the age of 19 one of these products would result in a $100 to $300 fine and up to 30 days in jail.
-The bill also prohibits advertising such products near schools and or opening vape shops within 1,000 feet of a school, childcare facility, church, youth center or public library, playground or park.
+Under the state law, conviction for selling or giving a minor one of these products would result in a $100 to $300 fine and up to 30 days in jail.
+The state law also prohibits advertising such products near schools and or opening vape shops within 1,000 feet of a school, childcare facility, church, youth center or public library, playground or park.

-Although there are more than 15,000 flavors for vaping liquid, under the law, retailers and manufacturers can only advertise the flavors of tobacco, mint or menthol on outdoor billboards.
+Although there are more than 15,000 flavors for vaping liquid, under the state law, retailers and manufacturers can only advertise the flavors of tobacco, mint or menthol on outdoor billboards.
 “They can advertise anywhere but billboards,” said Drummond.
 Starting Feb.
 6, 2020, the only flavored cartridge e-cigarettes that can be made or purchased without risk of U.S. Food and Drug Administration enforcement action will be tobacco or menthol.

 In Alabama, almost 8,000 retailers sell tobacco products.
 The number of vape shops in the state was unknown at the time of this law’s passage as previously those businesses were not required to have a tobacco permit.